 It should be noted that all projections of future trends are the best guesses of experts and computer models.
 Anything as complex and dynamic as the Region's housing market must be constantly monitored to identify any changes in supply or demand and respond to them.
-It is therefore recommended that housing needs

--analyses be updated at least every five years.
-In the state does needs analysis ern syears
+It is therefore recommended that housing needs analyses be updated at least every five years.

 Care should be taken to create the type of units, in both size and price that are needed by the Region's current and future residents.
 Keeping prices from soaring higher will require not just a raw increase in the number of housing units but the production of specific types of housing units, in the locations that are needed in the Region.
-The sections above show a growing demand for housing that fits the needs patdated me of people ages 45-69 as well as householders over 80 years old.
+The sections above show a growing demand for housing that fits the needs of people ages 45-69 as well as householders over 80 years old.